 If you ever asked a physician, "How do I know if I'm aging well?"
-She'll likely look for answers (signs) via:
+She'll likely look for answers (signs that illustrate risk) via:

 Getting tired while walking can indicate one's future mobility - scientists found that how fatigued a person gets while walking is a better predictor of future problems with mobility compared to reports of overall low energy or tiredness.
 The ability of mobility performance predicts future function.
 An example, two people who walk quickly, the one who does not feel tired has better future mobility.

-Cognitive changes in normal aging are different for genders - in the absence of cognitive impairment or dementia, cognition changes with aging but differs by sex.
+Cognitive changes in normal aging are different for genders - in the absence of cognitive impairment or dementia and Alzheimer's disease, cognition changes with aging but differs by sex.
 Men have better visual-spatial ability at baseline, women do better on most other measures of cognition.
-Over time, men decline more rapidly in overall mental status, perceptuo-motor speed and visual-spatial ability.
+Over time, men decline more rapidly in overall mental status, perceptual motor speed and visual-spatial ability.
 Women do not decline faster than men in any aspect tested.
 Women may have greater resilience to age-related cognitive decline compared to men.

 Decreasing sense of smell is an early sign of changes in brain health.
 Since motor functions are strongly affected by brain health, the study found the smell ability was associated with all measures of mobility and hand function, even after accounting for other factors affected by brain health such as age and cognitive function.Your perfectly optimized content goes here!